FRESNO, Calif. (KFSN) -- For the residents living at Summerset Village apartments, it's been awhile since they've had a reason to smile.

 Every unit is being carefully inspected before these teams take a short break.
 The dozens of technicians finished their biggest task a week ahead of schedule.
 "Just the manpower of having all the companies pulled together and come out here," Regency Property Management president Brad Hardie said.

 All the repairs and future renovations are being paid for by the property owner.
-Now city officials say the next step is dealing with the code violations. null
+Now city officials say the next step is dealing with the code violations.

 Gas lines repaired at frigid apartment complex